gavinlyonsrepo/RpiMotorLib/README.md

 The A4988/DRV8825 code **may** work with other *pololu* modules.
 See this link for list of alternatives and drop-in replacements for this module.
 [pololu product 1182](https://www.pololu.com/product/1182).

-The L298N code should work with a L9110S or similar configured H-bridge modules/circuits.

 The Servo code should on most standard servos.